 Given the finding of no SMP, the MCA notes that regulatory intervention in local markets for retail access to the public telephone network at a fixed location is no longer warranted.
-Consequently, the MCA is proposing to withdraw the remedies imposed in these markets.
-This withdrawal shall however be implemented without prejudice to any other general obligations at law or remedies emanating from other market analysis decision, particularly wholesale obligations which will be dealt with under a separate market review.
+Consequently, the MCA is withdrawing the remedies imposed in these markets.
+This withdrawal shall however be implemented without prejudice to any other general obligations at law or remedies emanating from other market analysis decisions, particularly wholesale obligations which will be dealt with under a separate market review.